Laurance Rockefeller

 Laurance Spelman Rockefeller (May 26, 1910 – July 11, 2004) was an American businessman, financier, philanthropist, and conservationist.
 Rockefeller was the third son and fourth child of John D. Rockefeller Jr. and Abby Aldrich Rockefeller.
 As a trustee of the Rockefeller Brothers Fund, he provided venture capital for Intel, Apple Computer and many other successful start-ups.
 Rockefeller was known for his involvement in wilderness preservation, ecology and the protection of wildlife.
-His crusade was the establishing of a conservation ethic, and he was declared America's leading conservationist by Lady Bird Johnson.
+His work helped the establishing of a new conservation ethic, and received the Lady Bird Johnson Conservation Award for Lifetime Achievement in 1997.

 Early life and marriage

 Rockefeller was born in New York City, as the fourth child of John Davison Rockefeller Jr. and Abigail Greene "Abby" Aldrich.
 His siblings were Abby, John III, Nelson, Winthrop, and David.

 He graduated from Princeton University in 1932 and attended Harvard Law School for two years, until he decided he did not want to be a lawyer.

-On August 22, 1934, in Woodstock, Vermont, Laurance married childhood friend Mary French, whose mother, Mary Montague Billings French, was a friend of Laurance's mother.
+On August 22, 1934, in Woodstock, Vermont, Laurance married childhood friend Mary French, whose mother, Mary Montagu Billings French, was a friend of Laurance's mother.
 When brother Nelson attended Dartmouth College, he shared a room with Mary's brother.
 Mary was granddaughter of Frederick H. Billings, a president of Northern Pacific Railway.

 Laurance and Mary had three daughters and a son.
-They are Laura Rockefeller Chasin, Marion Rockefeller Weber, Dr. Lucy R. Waletzky, and Larry Rockefeller.
-He had eight grandchildren and 12 great-grandchildren.
+They are Laura Rockefeller Chasin, Marion Rockefeller Weber, Dr. Lucy R. Waletzky, and Laurance S. "Larry" Rockefeller Jr. He had eight grandchildren and 12 great-grandchildren.